 The Department of Chemistry hosts industrial recruiting events every summer to assist with the employment needs of graduate students.
 Traditionally, companies come to our department for a daylong event, that includes an informational session, followed by interviews for specific positions they are recruiting for.
 The interviews are usually 30 to 45 minutes.

 The Department of Chemistry staff are here to assist with scheduling a visit date, arranging informational sessions, and publicizing your visit within the Department.
-If you are interested, please contact Morgan Sibley at firstname.lastname@example.org or fill out the Industrial Recruiting at UCI form to arrange a recruiting visit.
+If you are interested, please contact Garrett Yoshitomi at (firstname.lastname@example.org) or fill out the Industrial Recruiting at UCI form to arrange a recruiting visit.
 You may find the Department of Chemistry Visit Us information helpful when planning your visit.

 If you would like to publicize a career opportunity with the Department of Chemistry we can post the information on our Graduate Opportunities page.
 Please send any employment information you would like posted to email@example.com.

 UCI Catering: If you would like to serve refreshments during your presentation, you are responsible for payment and placing the order through UCI Catering or 949-824-1423.
 UCI Catering requests 7-day advance notice and guest counts are due with-in 48 hours.
 Delivery of refreshments should be scheduled 30 minutes before the presentation begins.
 Your presentation location will be determined when your date is finalized.

 - Prepare and update your CV and research summary.
 It is strongly recommended that you consult your research advisor to review your materials.
 Keep both relatively short; 2–3 pages each is plenty.
 Pay special attention to format with an emphasis on clarity, and on research problems that you have solved.
 Send your CV and research summary as a single PDF to Garrett Yoshitomi at (firstname.lastname@example.org)